Project-X-Mods/coffeelinux/README.md

 5: hit yes alot when asked lol.

-6: remove the "#" from the multilib entries in the file it brings up (if needed), ctrl+s,ctrl+x to save and exit the editor.

-7: let it do its thing. make choices involving pipewire and fonts, stupid stuff like that.
+6: let it do its thing. make choices involving pipewire and fonts, stupid stuff like that.

-8: set the root password, user password, and the temp user password (needed to automate yay install).
+7: set the root password, user password, and the temp user password (needed to automate yay install).

-9: enter the temp user password a few times.
+8: enter the temp user password to install yay.

-10: yay installs come next (they will ask for the user password alot, sorry).
+9: yay installs come next (they will ask for the user password alot, sorry).

-11: it will fix gdm, and copy over coffee related files to /opt and user home directories, then reboot automattically if successful.
+10: it will fix sddm, and copy over coffee related files to /opt and user home directories, then reboot automattically if successful.

-12: Login, open chrome once (it will likely fail, this is normal), then reboot.
+11: Login, open edje once, then reboot.

 That should finish it off for you.
 Enjoy your Coffee.
 Spread the word!
 Coffee is hot over here.